ritchieng/NumNum/README.md

 ## Detailed Report
 To guide you through, I have made a detailed report.
 You can refer to the report [here](https://github.com/ritchieng/NumNum/blob/master/NumNum/report/report.pdf).
-Also, it is actually in this repository.

 ## Academic Journals and Resources
 1. [Multi-digit recognition](https://arxiv.org/abs/1312.6082)